Frequently Asked Questions

 What does peer visit mean?

-A peer means someone who has a lot of things in common with another person like being disabled.
+A peer is someone who shares many things in common with another person, such as being disabled.

 They will be one of the visitors that talk to disabled people in residential services about their safety, wellbeing, and the quality of their support.
 Alongside an assistant.